Bayt Dajan

-By the time of the Mandatory Palestine, the village housed two elementary schools, a library and an agronomic school.
+During the British Mandate, the village housed two elementary schools, a library and an agronomic school.
 After an assault by the Alexandroni Brigade during Operation Hametz on 25 April 1948 in the lead up to the 1948 Arab–Israeli war, the village was entirely depopulated.
 The Israeli town of Beit Dagan was founded at the same site in October 1948.

 Another Bayt Dajan, not to be confused with this one, is located southeast of Nablus.

+Etymology

+Bayt Dajan /Bēt Dajan/ is a Canaanite name that appears in standard Babylonian (in a Neo-Assyrian inscription from 701 BC) Bīt(É)-da-gan-na78 and [Bητ]οδεγανα on the Madaba Map.

 History

 Iron Age

-The village has a millennium-long history.
-It is mentioned in Assyrian and Ancient Egyptian texts as "Bīt Dagana" and bet dgn, respectively.
-Its Arabic name, Bayt Dajan, preserves its ancient name.
+The village is mentioned in Assyrian and Ancient Egyptian texts as "Bīt Dagana" and bet dgn, respectively.
+Its Arabic name, Bayt Dajan, preserves this ancient name.